zephyrproject-rtos/zephyr/doc/guides/debug_tools/tracing/index.rst

 supported in Zephyr).

-To enable tracing support with `SEGGER SystemView`_ add the configuration option :option:`CONFIG_SEGGER_SYSTEMVIEW` to your project configuration file and set it to *y*.
+To enable tracing support with `SEGGER SystemView`_ add the configuration option :kconfig:`CONFIG_SEGGER_SYSTEMVIEW` to your project configuration file and set it to *y*.
 For example, this can be added to the :ref:`synchronization_sample` to visualize fast switching between threads.
 SystemView can also be used for post-mortem tracing, which can be enabled with